dbtreasure/zig-bpe/README.md

 This project implements a basic tokenizer in Zig, focusing on text processing and Byte Pair Encoding (BPE) concepts.

+## Zig Version

+This project is developed using Zig version 0.13.0.
+Make sure you have this version installed to build and run the project successfully.

 ## Features

 - Read input from a file